ryanfernald/Stock-Market-Management-System/README.md

 ### Logging In and Signing Up

-In order to most of the other features the user needs to register an account with us.
+In order to use most of the features the user needs to register an account with us.
 They use can use the Sign Up button, or if they already have an account they can Login.
 All they need to Signup is an Email, Password and their name.
 We also have a connection with Google’s Firebase API which allows the user to sign up / login with their Google Account.

 <img width="1007" alt="Screenshot 2025-01-27 at 11 57 26 AM" src="https://github.com/user-attachments/assets/02dae992-9f79-4484-bb9c-c0d7dd12b698" />

 ### Handling Transactions

 The Deposit and Withdrawal functions allow users to manage their account funds effortlessly.
-When a user logs in, they can quickly access these actions, as illustrated in Figure 8 below.
+When a user logs in, they can quickly access the Buy, Sell, Deposite and Withdraw Buttons.
 Upon clicking either the deposit or withdrawal button, the corresponding amount is instantly processed and sent to the database through our routers, ensuring seamless data management.
 Users can immediately see an update in their Portfolio Value and Cash Value that reflects the recent transaction, providing them with real-time insights into their financial standing.

 #### Buying a Stock